cheald/KDE-Region-Screenshot/README.md

 Helper that makes Spectacle bindable to keys to behave more like OS X or GNOME.
-Take a screenshot and copy it to the clipboard.
+Take a screenshot and copy it to the clipboard, so you can directly paste it into Slack or where ever.

     screenshot.sh -f  # Fullscreen
     screenshot.sh -r  # Selectable region